pedrohrbarros/fastdash/README.md

 git clone https://github.com/pedrohrbarros/fastdash.git
 ```

-Go to the backend file and install all the dependencies
+Go to the backend directory and install all the dependencies

 ```
 npm i